 Maryland Dairy Farm Wins Dairying for Tomorrow Award

 Misty Meadow Farm is owned by David and Betsy Herbst and their family.
 Their daughter Jeni and her husband Justin Malott, along with their son Andrew Herbst and his wife Jacklyn, and their daughter Kimberly West, work together on the farm where they milk 150 cows and raise crops on their 800 acres.
-They family also operates Misty Meadow Creamery where they market their own milk, ice cream, eggs and meat.
-David and Betsy’s grandchildren are the fourth generation on their farm.
+Jeni and Andrew are working together to form an LLC to take over the farm from their parents.
+The family also operates Misty Meadow Farm Creamery where they market their own milk, ice cream, eggs and meat.
+David and Betsy’s grandchildren are the fifth generation on their farm.

 The Dairying for Tomorrow award recognizes local dairy farmers who implement on-farm practices that will sustain the dairy industry now and into the future.
 The awards are given in three categories: animal care, community and consumer outreach, and environmental stewardship.
 Misty Meadow Farm received the award for its exceptional animal care practices.